-There’s a new term: ‘people sustainability’.
-This term focuses on improving employee well-being and sustainable entrepreneurship.
-The intersection of these two aspects is crucial for a successful sustainability strategy and can not only contribute towards better ESG reports, but also to improved company performance and employee well-being.
+There’s a new term: ‘People Sustainability’.
+This term is focused on improving employees’ well-being, sustainable entrepreneurship and creating a positive impact on society.
+The intersection of these three aspects is crucial for a successful sustainability strategy.
+Not only does it contribute to improved ESG reports, but it also contributes to improved business performance, employees’ well-being and social sustainability of an organisation.

 Winning thanks to ‘people sustainabilty’?